-Which Popular Haircolor Technique Should You Try Next
+Ombre?
+Balayage?
+Which Popular Haircolor Technique Should You Try Next?

-The Redken Shades EQ Service uses demi-permanent haircolor and features the Shades EQ Equalizing Conditioning Color Gloss to condition hair and revive faded haircolor.
+The Redken Shades EQ hair gloss service uses demi-permanent haircolor and features the Shades EQ Equalizing Conditioning Color Gloss to condition hair and revive faded haircolor.

 Since coloring your hair can take a toll on the appearance and health of your hair, consider adding a bond protecting service to your haircolor or lightening service.
-For example, Redken pH-Bonder will help reduce breakage for increaed strength, improve elasticity and add visible shine.
+For example, Redken Acidic Bonding Concentrate will provide intense moisture and repair to color-treated hair.

 And of course, once you get the haircolor you’ve been wanting, focus on ways to maintain it.
 Make sure to use a color-safe sulfate free shampoo so you don’t wash your new haircolor down the drain.
 Redken Color Extend Magnetics Sulfate Free Shampoo gently cleanses the hair without stripping the scalp of essential oils or fading your new haircolor.

 Now go off and embark on your next haircolor adventure.
 Cher Horowitz would be proud.